Meet the team involved in the creation of the RES Insect Garden

 Hortus Loci

 “We’ve tried to grow as wide a range of possible of plants for for insect life and insect feeds for the RES Garden.
-Slightly imperfect plants in shows needs to be the way forward in your garden setting – If you’re encouraging insects and birds into the garden, you’re going to have the odd nibbles because it is, after all, food for them and I think we need to make sure that moving forward that this is acceptable.
-You don’t want plants completely obliterated of course but I think there needs to be a happy mix where a few nibbles here and there is not the end of the world.”
+Expect to see imperfect plants in the garden – If you’re encouraging insects and birds into the garden, you’re going to have the odd nibbles because it is, after all, food for them.”

 Simon Ward